ericauv/investment-slider/README.md

 - Add debounce to onChange handler for a smoother UI
 - Use semantic HTML for inputs for better accessibility across browsers (vs. using div with roles)

+## Future Improvements

+Some further improvements can be made to the sliders in general and to match more closely with the original sliders :

+- Match font size + colors for labels and copy
+- Add media queries for screen-width for responsiveness
+- Match slider bar size

 ## Installation

 In the project directory, install packages using